7 Steps to CSP Certification

 5.)
 Purchase Your Exam(s)

-Anytime during the eligibility period, candidates may register and pay for their applicable examination (ASP or CSP) by calling customer service at (217) 359-9263.
+Anytime during the eligibility period, candidates may register and pay for their applicable examination (ASP or CSP) by calling Certification Services at +1 217-359-9263.
 BCSP notifies candidates how long they have to schedule and sit for their examination.

 Candidates qualifying for the GSP designation and some candidates who have been examined through other acceptable credentialing programs, and currently hold such credentials, may be granted a waiver of the ASP Examination.
 BCSP currently accepts only the following certifications, licenses or memberships for waiver of this examination: